exasol/error-catalog/doc/design.md

 ### View With Any Browser
 `dsn~view-with-any-browser~1`

-The css will be adequately responsive so any browsers on any devices can view the content.
+The CSS will be adequately responsive so any browsers on any devices can view the content.
 The styles will be kept to an absolute minimum.

 TODO: We will manually need to test this so a test requirement of some kind on multiple browsers?